iamStephenFang/WhatsNewInUIKit/WWDC22/README.md

 - UIPageControl
 - UISheetPresentation

-I have made some simple changes to it and added the following demo.
+I have made some simple changes and added the following example.

 - UIPasteControl